 Sensitivity and Linearity Measurements

 Sensitivity and detection limits were assessed by spiking different amounts of the standards into a surrogate DNA matrix and the DNA was digested using protocol 2.
 The purified reaction medium was divided in five aliquots of 50 µg each (0.033µmol dG) and each of those was dried and reconstituted with 20µL of isotopically labeled standard solutions containing [15N5]-N6-methyl-dA, [15N5]-N2-ethyl-dG, [15N5]-pro-dG, [2H4]-O2-POB-dT and [2H4]-O6-POB-dG (Figure S4) with each analyte at concentrations of 0.0, 0.2, 1.0, 2.0, 5.0 fmolµL-1.
-The calibration curves (Figure S7) were obtained by plotting the signals intensities of the [M+H]+ and [M-dR+H]+ ions detect with MS1 and MS2 data acquisitions, respectively.
+The calibration curves (Figure S7) were obtained by plotting the signals intensities of the [M+H]+ and [M-dR+H]+ ions detected with MS1 and MS2 data acquisitions, respectively.